-- 9.1 Where academic judgment is concerned, interpretation of University policy or regulations shall only be made by the Assessment Board acting collectively or, in exceptional cases, where the Assessment Board has delegated its authority, by the Chair of the Board or the Assessment Board sub-committee, in accordance with the principles outlined in 2.1. - 9.2 Informal interpretation of Senate policy or regulations by any member of staff shall have no formal authority and shall not commit the Assessment Board. - 9.3 Assessment Boards may exceptionally exercise discretion in a candidate's favour where it appears to the Board that strict interpretation of the regulations would cause injustice to the candidate, in accordance with the principles outlined in 2.1. - 9.4 The Assessment Board Chair must consult and agree with the Standards and Enhancement Office if the Board wishes to modify the interpretation of an assessment regulation and an appropriate entry must be made in the written record of the Assessment Board meeting.
+- 9.1 Where academic judgment is concerned, interpretation of University policy or regulations shall only be made by the Assessment Board acting collectively or, in exceptional cases, where the Assessment Board has delegated its authority, by the Chair of the Board or the Assessment Board sub-committee, in accordance with the principles outlined in 2.1. - 9.2 Informal interpretation of Senate policy or regulations by any member of staff shall have no formal authority and shall not commit the Assessment Board. - 9.3 Assessment Boards may exceptionally exercise discretion in a candidate's favour where it appears to the Board that strict interpretation of the regulations would cause injustice to the candidate, in accordance with the principles outlined in 2.1. - 9.4 Whenever an Assessment Board uses its discretionary powers to modify the interpretation of an assessment regulation, an appropriate entry must be made in the written record of the Assessment Board meeting.